cseelhoff/coreos/README.md

 acme.json, which has the cloudflare keys, should be in the ~/coreos/backup.
 Start.sh will go from there as long as it exists.

-If it exists, .env should be in \ dirctory.
-The start.sh will create it in the proper folder if does not exist.
+start.sh will create .env in the directory the script is run in if .env does not exist in a detectable location.
 Below is an example of what should be in the file:
 ```
 export CF_DNS_API_TOKEN='<API_token>'
 export GOVC_PASSWORD='<VCenter password>'